sebastiansterk/quickshare/README.md

 # Quickshare
 Quickly upload and share text-based snippets.
-Quickshare is going to upload text-based files (ASCII characters) to https://hastebin.wiuwiu.de and return the link to the uploaded snippet.
+Quickshare uploads text-based files (ASCII characters) to https://hastebin.wiuwiu.de and returns the link to the uploaded snippet.

 ## Usage
 ```